Social Emotional Wellbeing (SEWB) of students: Key factors, research & supporting skills

 {{justify}}

-As mature grown-ups, managing our thoughts, feelings and behaviours may seem a given.
-However, this cognitive skill which underpins our mental wellbeing is the result of learning social and emotional skills from a variety of interactions and environments since early childhood.
-Social emotional skills enable us to regulate and express our feelings appropriately and in turn manage our interactions with other people. ,Social and emotional skills are critical to building and maintaining self-esteem and confidence so it is no wonder that this skill set is so closely related to mental wellbeing.
+Learning the skills to managing our thoughts, feelings and behaviours is an expected part of healthy development.
+These developments underpin our mental wellbeing, and are the result of learning social-emotional skills from a variety of interactions and environments since early childhood.
+Social emotional skills enable us to regulate and express our feelings appropriately and in turn manage our interactions with other people.
+Social-emotional skills are critical to building and maintaining self-esteem and confidence, so it is no wonder that this skill set is so closely related to mental wellbeing.

 Children’s social and emotional wellbeing (SEWB) is often referred to as social and emotional literacy.
 It is a key component of their mental health as it enables them to learn and thrive across the early years into adolescence and young adulthood.
-As much as the children’s individual innate qualities contribute to their SEWB, some external factors are just as important in shaping their emotional wellbeing, mainly their relationships and interactions with their family, school and community environments.
+As much as the children’s individual innate qualities contribute to their SEWB, some external factors are just as important in shaping their emotional wellbeing; mainly their relationships and interactions with their family, school and community environments.

 • Quality of parenting